Take the chapter quiz before and after you read this chapter.

 Severe malnutrition weakens the immune system and makes the child more susceptible to infections such as gastroenteritis, measles, tuberculosis and AIDS.
 In turn infection (especially diarrhoea) often precipitates severe malnutrition in a child who is underweight-for-age.

 No. Some children who fail to thrive are receiving a good diet.
 They usually have a severe, chronic illness, such as tuberculosis, AIDS, malignancy, bowel or liver disease, or cerebral palsy.
-AIDS is a common cause of failure to thrive in Africa.
+AIDS and TB are common causes of failure to thrive in Africa.

 Some stunted children are not malnourished but have a medical condition or had a very low birth weight.
 Chronic emotional stress can also cause stunting.